wangluheng328/goddard_takeout/README.md

 I myself focused on the back end development with Spring and how it gets and sends data from and to the frontend.
-**I demonstrate my experience on Spring Boot, Spring MVC and MyBatis Plus, and also my understanding of advanced designs of full stack application, such as how ad why to incorporate DAOs, how to decouple components in the app, and the benefits of difference persistence layer frameworks/technologies (Hibernate, MyBatis, MyBatis Plus, etc.).**
+**I demonstrate my experience on Spring Boot, Spring MVC and MyBatis Plus, and also my understanding of advanced designs of full stack application, such as how ad why to incorporate DAOs, how to decouple components in the app, and the benefits of different persistence layer frameworks/technologies (Hibernate, MyBatis, MyBatis Plus, etc.).**
 I'm also involved in developing a few parts of the front end.